rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 The error in the above reasoning?
 Take a second and think through what's wrong before peeking.

+_(TODO: better trap example would be nice.
+This one is too easy and feels silly)_

 :::spoiler

 Just because an AI is trained to imitate or predict doesn't mean it's